-(2) Rest time shall include rest breaks during work, one-day rest, weekly rest, public holidays and leave.
+(2) Rest time shall include rest breaks during work, daily rest, weekly rest, public holidays and leave.

 Section 142.
-One-day Rest
+Daily Rest

-(1) The length of a one-day rest within 24 hours shall not be less than 12 consecutive hours.
+(1) The length of a daily rest within 24 hours shall not be less than 12 consecutive hours.
 This provision need not apply if aggregated working time has been prescribed.

-(2) For children the length of a one-day rest within 24 hours shall not be less than 14 consecutive hours.
+(2) For children the length of a daily rest within 24 hours shall not be less than 14 consecutive hours.